From October 6 to 12 2024, news media publishers across Canada celebrate National Newspaper Week 2024.

-Four out of five people in Canada (83%) read newspapers, in either print or digital format, at least once a week—essentially unchanged from the inaugural study (85%), conducted in 2012.
-Despite a multitude of media options and digital distractions, readers still turn to trusted, traditional news sources.
+Four out of five people in Canada (81%) read newspapers, in either traditional or online formats, at least once a week—essentially unchanged from the inaugural study (85%), conducted in 2012.
+Despite a multitude of media options and digital distractions, readers still turn to trusted news sources.

 It is time to support local media.
 Your local newspaper is the best source for reliable, fact-based news.
 Four out of five people in Canada already trust newspapers to provide the news that matters most to them.
 Pick up your local paper or visit their website for news from trusted Canadian news sources. #ChampionTheTruth